useblocks/sphinx-needs-enterprise/docs/index.rst

 ----------
 The ``sne`` script provides solutions for different tasks like getting and storing external data or rendering templates.

-Use ``sne import`` as command in your terminal to store external data in json files for later manipulation or for imports into your Sphinx project.
+Use ``sne import`` as command in your terminal to store external data in JSON files for later manipulation or for imports into your Sphinx project.

 .. tabbed::  Azure